Skip to content

 LeftRight

 A US F-15 fighter crashed in Kuwait on Sunday afternoon.
-Video shows the aircraft falling and the pilot ejecting.
+Video shows the pilot ejecting.
 Kuwait's Ministry of Defence confirmed all crew survived.
-Early US and Kuwaiti military reporting indicates a Patriot missile battery engaged the aircraft — friendly fire, not an Iranian shoot-down.
-Iran's state media claimed credit; the available evidence does not support that claim.
+Early US and Kuwaiti military reporting indicates a Patriot missile battery may have engaged the aircraft in a fratricide incident.
+Iran's state media claimed credit but available evidence does not support the claim.
+The Patriot system has a documented fratricide record: during the 2003 Iraq invasion, Patriot batteries shot down an RAF Tornado GR4 (23 March) and a US Navy F/A-18C Hornet (2 April), killing three aircrew in eleven days.

 Briefing analysis